-Brix: It changed all the time depending on the era of my life.
-When I was very young, it was people like the Supremes, Carole King, and The Carpenters and then it was The Beatles, Crosby Stills and Nash, and Creedence Clearwater Revival because that’s what my mother had.
-Then when I got a bit older, I was listening to Led Zeppelin, David Bowie, Pink Floyd, Jimi Hendrix and a lot of guitarists.
-Then further on it was Blondie, The Ramones, Adam, and the Ants, and The Pretenders, then The Clash, and The Sex Pistols – it goes on.
-I had many many eras of listening to bands that were hugely influential.
+Brix: It changed all the time, depending on the era of my life.
+When I was very young, people like the Supremes, Carole King, and The Carpenters and then it was The Beatles, Crosby Stills and Nash, and Creedence Clearwater Revival that's what my mother had.
+When I got a bit older, I was listening to Led Zeppelin, David Bowie, Pink Floyd, Jimi Hendrix and a lot of guitarists.
+Then further on it was Blondie, The Ramones, Adam, and the Ants, and The Pretenders, then The Clash, and The Sex Pistols - it goes on.
+I had many many eras of listening to hugely influential bands.

 Brix & The Extricated Tour Dates: